Hereditary Pheochromocytoma/ Paraganglioma Syndromes – Definition

 • Before the operation, combined α and β-adrenergic blocking should be carried out with medication.

-• These patients should undergo surgical treatment as soon as possible after a tumor is diagnosed since tumors in the context of an SDHB mutation have a strong tendency toward metastasis.
+• These patients should undergo surgical treatment as soon as possible after a tumor is diagnosed since tumors in the context of a pathogenic SDHB variant have a strong tendency toward metastasis.

 Diagnosis of Hereditary Pheochromocytoma/ Paraganglioma Syndromes- What's Next?